jminjares4/Microprocessor-2-Lab-Template/Lab_5/README.md

 ~~~

 ## **Example 3**
-The following code is similar to the previous example however the major difference is using `global` and `static` variables.
+The following code is similar to the previous example however, the major difference is using `global` and `static` variables.
 The `static` keyword states that the variable that we create will store its data in the static memory.
 ~~~c
 #include <stdio.h>
 #include "freertos/FreeRTOS.h"